ibm-cloud-docs/discovery-data/query-concepts.md

 To understand how to build a query using the {{site.data.keyword.discoveryshort}} Query Language, you need to be familiar with the JSON produced by {{site.data.keyword.discovery-data_short}} after it enriches the documents in your collection.
 Once you are familiar with the data schema of your documents, it will be easier to write queries in the {{site.data.keyword.discoveryshort}} Query Language.

 The best way to do this is to run an "empty" query to view the JSON.
 Open an existing collection.
-On the **Query** screen, click the **Run query** button.
+On the **Query** page, click the **Run query** button.
 The results display on the right.

 -  Each document will be preceded by an `id` number.
 -  Scroll down to the `enriched_text` field.
 Examine each enrichment to learn about the JSON fields you can query on.